EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_03/Lecture_3.3.md

 To accommodate such a scenario, MUSE enables us to choose a regression function that estimates service demands from GDP and population projections, which may be more certain in your case.

+## Sources for energy demand data

+We can get energy balance data and/or demand projections from the following sources:

+- International Energy Agency
+- International Renewable Energy Agency
+- United Nations Statistics
+- Asia-Pacific Economic Cooperation

+Energy balances tell us the amount that each commodity is used by a country or region in a given year.
+This is usually broken down by sector.
+Several organisations produce energy balance data that is publicly available, such as the International Energy Agency.

 ## Summary